crutcher-ai/sglang/.devcontainer/README.md

 Use the admin CLI under `.devcontainer/tools/` to inspect or prepare caches inside the container.
 See `README_tools.md` in that directory for details.

+## Inference Harness

+For starting/stopping the server and running one‑shot or multi‑turn tests using OpenAI Chat Completions, see docs/inference_harness.md.
+Helpers live under `scripts/infer/` and `tools/`.

 - Multiple benchmarks may reuse the same container run; record the run ID in benchmark artefacts for traceability.